My Story

 I wore many hats at Quandl: heading all things data as Chief Data Officer; raising $20M in venture capital from blue-chip Silicon Valley investors; managing (at various times) finance, marketing, sales and ops; recruiting and team-building; and perhaps most importantly, setting culture and vision.

-Quandl was acquired by Nasdaq in 2018, in a substantial and successful exit.
-Tammer and I stayed on to run the business for a while longer, before moving on to fresh pastures.
+Quandl was acquired by Nasdaq in December 2018, in a substantial and successful exit.
+Tammer and I stayed on to run the business for a few more years, before each moving on to fresh pastures.

 Excellence.